JesseMarkP/git_assignment_HeroVired/LFS-README.txt

 git lfs track "*.pdf"

-This command tells Git LFS to track all .bin files in your repository.
+This command tells Git LFS to track all .pdf files in your repository.

 ### 3. Add Files to Repository
 Now add the large binary file to the repository using Git commands: